mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 #### Arrow Function and Event Handlers
 Arrow functions are not suitable for event handlers in objects because they do not have their own `this` context.
-When using arrow functions as event handlers in objects, this will not refer to the element that triggered the event but to the context where the arrow function was defined.This can lead to unexpected behavior when trying to access object properties.
+When using arrow functions as event handlers in objects, this will not refer to the element that triggered the event but to the context where the arrow function was defined.
+This can lead to unexpected behavior when trying to access object properties.

 ### Best Practices: